nick-weeks/playwright-template/README.md

 # playwright-skeleton

 This is a simple setup for Playwright - It does not contain Docker or other installs and is designed for creating tests and easily starting a new project.
-A skeleton with Docker is available on the Box UK Github.

 ## Installation